Confederate States Congress: Meeting at Richmond

-While the initial response to calls to rally to the Confederate army and state militias was overwhelming in the short run, Jefferson Davis foresaw that substantial numbers of the twelve-month volunteers would not re-enlist.
-Fully half of the entire Confederate army might vanish in the spring of 1862.
+While the initial response to calls to rally to the Confederate Army and state militias was overwhelming in the short run, Davis foresaw that substantial numbers of the twelve-month volunteers would not re-enlist.
+Fully half of the entire Confederate Army might vanish in the spring of 1862.
 In an effort to extend volunteer service, on December 11, 1861, Congress provided for a $50 reenlistment bounty and a 60-day furlough for an enlistment of three years or the duration.
 The measure destabilized the entire Provisional Army, resulting in the ousting of large numbers of serving officers in company and regimental election campaigns.
 Railroad transportation was snarled with the glut of furloughed soldiers coming and going.

 In the last of its actions, the Provisional Congress instructed the states in several duties.
 These included redrawing congressional districts to conform to the Confederate apportionment, reenacting election laws conforming to Confederate timetables, permitting out-of-state voting by soldiers and refugees, and electing two Confederate Congress senators to meet at the permanent Congress called on February 18, 1862.
-The Confederate Congresses and the Jefferson Davis administration were the only two national civilian administrative bodies for the Confederacy.
+The Confederate Congresses and the Davis administration were the only two national civilian administrative bodies for the Confederacy.

 The Confederate constitution contained a provision (Article I, Section 8, Clause 17), essentially duplicated from the United States Constitution, for the establishment of a federal district of up to one hundred square miles.
 It was widely assumed in the Confederacy that this district would be sited somewhere other than an existing state capital after the war was won, similar to how Washington, D.C., was founded, or even more optimistically that the Confederate seat of government might eventually be moved to Washington itself, provided that Maryland, a slave state with considerable pro-Confederate sympathies, were to come under Confederate control.
 Since none of this ever occurred, the permanent Confederate Congress continued to meet in Richmond until its dissolution.